 On March 19, 2007, our Board of Directors approved an expansion of the existing share repurchase program by an additional \$100 million.
-Prior to that approval, \$15.2 million remained authorized for repurchase under the June 20, 2005 share repurchase program.
 Repurchases will be made from time to time in the open market and privately negotiated transactions, subject to market conditions.
 No minimum number of shares to be repurchased has been fixed.
 There is no timeframe to complete the repurchase program and it is expected that share repurchases will be paid using existing and future cash generated by operations.
-During the six months ended February 28, 2007, we repurchased 364,400 shares at an average cost of \$57.34 per share under the program.
-At February 28, 2007, \$115.2 million remains authorized for future share repurchases.
+During the nine months ended May 31, 2007, we repurchased 555,500 shares at an average cost of \$59.30 per share under the program.
+At May 31, 2007, \$103.2 million remains authorized for future share repurchases.
+The remaining 13,888 shares repurchased during fiscal 2007 were primarily stock swaps and repurchases of common stock owned by employees in the Employee Stock Ownership Plan, which was terminated on June 20, 2005.